lhdjung/pairmaps/README.md

 functions returned by `as_colpair_mapper()` into your source code.

 pairmaps is an unofficial add-on to [corrr](https://corrr.tidymodels.org/).
-It doesn’t have any dependencies beyond those of corrr (and corrr itself).
+Its functions don’t have any dependencies beyond those of corrr (and corrr itself).

 ## Installation